Library Celebrates Women’s History Month

-Throughout March, the Library commemorates Women's History Month by lifting up stories, achievements, and experiences past and present.
-Explore book recommendations, watch online events, and discover how local women helped shape Kansas City’s history.
+Throughout March, the Library commemorates Women's History Month by spotlighting and celebrating stories, achievements, and experiences past and present.
+Explore book recommendations, events, and discover how local women helped shape Kansas City’s history.

 Women Who Made History - A Colorful Past